the product is esd sensitive and is sold without casing.

 never connect headphones directly to the outputs of the 400. you can damage your ears and your headphones if you do this, so be very careful.

-now we can slowly increase the volume of the speaker by turning the level knob to the left.
+now we can change the volume of the speaker by turning the volume knob.

 if you do not hear a sound it may be that your oscillator tuning is too high or too low. turn the tune knob to alter the pitch of the oscillator so that it is in the audible range. also turn the pwm level all the way to the left.